An Ambitious New Project Connecting Artists and Audiences Through the Railways.

 Our mission is to create the first dedicated rail line dedicated to contemporary art in Europe along the Ipswich – Cambridge rail line.

 Smiths Row is a charity dedicated to contemporary visual arts, craft and design based in Bury St Edmunds.
-Since 1972, we have provided a much needed resource for artists, makers and audiences through exhibitions, commissions, events and training across the East.
-Our work has provided opportunities for artists at pivotal moments in their careers such as Caroline Achaintre and Haroon Mirza alongside award-winning emerging artists Henry Driver and Clare Price.
+Since 1972, we have provided a resource for artists, makers and audiences through exhibitions, commissions, education, events and training across the East.

-To enrich and connect artists, rail and the public we are planning an exciting move to work along the Ipswich – Cambridge rail line firstly at Stowmarket station then at Bury St Edmunds.
-This would engage a greater and more diverse audience for the visual arts and rail through events, exhibitions, artists’ studio and related activity whilst developing some of the much needed facilities for passengers.
+To connect artists with eachother and new audiences, we are planning an exciting move to work along the Ipswich – Cambridge rail line firstly at Stowmarket station then at Bury St Edmunds.
+The aim is to engage a greater and more diverse audience for the visual arts and rail through artist commissions, artist studios and events.

-The Station Master’s Houses in Bury St Edmunds and Stowmarket are both grand Victorian buildings in the façades of the railway stations.
-They have been empty for up to 20 years and need extensive restoration on the inside.
-The restoration and community use of railway buildings has the added benefit of reducing anti-social behaviour and improving passenger's feelings of safety.
+The Station Master’s Houses in Stowmarket and Bury St Edmunds are both grand Victorian buildings in the façades of the railway stations.
+They have been empty for up to 20 years and need extensive restoration.
+Our proposed community use and restoration will also help reduce anti-social behaviour and improve feelings of safety for passengers using the stations.

 Since April 2016, we have been based in a project office space in Bury St Edmunds Guildhall building.
 Much of our work currently is ‘behind the scenes’, researching and developing the project.
 Currently our work involves building relationships with key stakeholders, forming partnerships for the future, meeting with artists and similar organisations, fundraising and creating a strategy for long-term sustainability.